Extermination camp: Corpse disposal

 After the gassings, the Sonderkommando removed the corpses from the gas chambers, then extracted any gold teeth.
 Initially, the victims were buried in mass graves, but were later cremated during Sonderaktion 1005 in all camps of Operation Reinhard.

 The Sonderkommando was responsible for burning the corpses in the pits, stoking the fires, draining surplus body fat and turning over the "mountain of burning corpses ... so that the draft might fan the flames", wrote Commandant Höss in his memoir while in the Polish custody.
 He was impressed by the diligence of prisoners from the so-called Special Detachment who carried out their duties despite their being well aware that they, too, would meet exactly the same fate in the end.
 At the Lazaret killing station they held the sick so they would never see the gun while being shot.
 They did it "in such a matter-of-course manner that they might, themselves, have been the exterminators", wrote Höss.
 He further said that the men ate and smoked "even when engaged in the grisly job of burning corpses which had been lying for some time in mass graves."
 They occasionally encountered the corpse of a relative, or saw them entering the gas chambers.
 According to Höss, they were obviously shaken by this but "it never led to any incident".
 He mentioned the case of a Sonderkommando who found the body of his wife, yet continued to drag corpses along "as though nothing had happened".

 At Auschwitz, the corpses were incinerated in crematoria and the ashes either buried, scattered, or dumped in the river.
 At Sobibór, Treblinka, Bełżec, and Chełmno, the corpses were incinerated on pyres.
 The efficiency of industrialised murder at Auschwitz-Birkenau led to the construction of three buildings with crematoria designed by specialists from the firm J. A. Topf & Söhne.
 They burned bodies 24 hours a day, and yet the death rate was at times so high that corpses also needed to be burned in open-air pits.

 Victims

 The estimated total number of people who were murdered in the six Nazi extermination camps is 2.7 million, according to the United States Holocaust Memorial Museum.
+All six camps are located in present-day Poland.